 • sterols.

-The use of the plant is also based on the presence of tannins, which help to coagulate blood and form a protective film on the surface of organs.
-Alkaloids, phytoncides, flavonoids found in the birch fungus make it an excellent bile and diuretic.
-Many other substances help in the process of recovery, improve the functioning of the central nervous system, relieve exacerbation of chronic diseases.
+The use of the plant is also based on the presence of tannins, which help to clot blood and form a protective film on the surface of organs.
+Alkaloids, phytoncides, flavonoids found in the birch mushroom make it an excellent bile and diuretic.
+Many other substances help in the healing process, improve the functioning of the central nervous system, and relieve exacerbation of chronic diseases.

 How to brew chaga

-You can find this healing, unique plant on your own.
-It grows on a tree trunk (on a birch), looks like a black growth.
-You need to know how to brew chaga in order to preserve the unique properties of the fungus and not spoil the decoction, extract or infusion.
-An improperly prepared remedy will not have a beneficial effect on health and may even be harmful.
+You can find this healing, unique plant yourself.
+It grows on a tree trunk (on a birch tree) and looks like a black growth.
+You need to know how to brew chaga in order to preserve the unique properties of the mushroom and not spoil the decoction, extract or infusion.
+An improperly prepared product will not have a beneficial effect on health and may even be harmful.
 Below are some examples of how to brew chaga correctly.

-1. After harvesting, the mushroom is soaked until softened in 2 liters of water.
+1. After collection, the mushroom is soaked until softened in 2 liters of water.

-2. Then you need to grate the medicinal plant on a coarse grater, again lower it into the same liquid.
+2. Then you need to grate the medicinal plant on a coarse grater and put it back into the same liquid.

-3. Put the container on a quiet fire, do not bring to a boil, keep on the stove for about 1 hour.
+3. Place the container over low heat, do not bring to a boil, keep on the stove for about 1 hour.

-4. Then remove the decoction, let cool and strain.
+4. Then remove the broth, let cool and strain.

-5. Then you need a glass of dry viburnum berries to insist 6 hours in cold water.
+5. Then you need to leave a glass of dried viburnum berries in cold water for 6 hours.

-6. After that, cook them for 1 hour in a water bath, cool and strain.
+6. After this, cook them for 1 hour in a water bath, cool and strain.

-7. Mix both decoctions, add 250 g of honey, agave juice.
+7. Mix both decoctions, add 250 g of honey and agave juice.

-8. Thoroughly mix all the ingredients, add water to 4 liters.
+8. Mix all ingredients thoroughly, add water to 4 liters.

-9. Put the product for 6 days in the pantry or basement.
+9. Place the product in the pantry or basement for 6 days.

-10. When the chaga ferments, it is put in the refrigerator.
+10. When the chaga ferments, it is placed in the refrigerator.

-11. Take half an hour before meals 3 times a day for 2 tbsp. l.
+11. Take 2 tbsp half an hour before meals 3 times a day. l.

 1. Mix a tablespoon of hazel and the same amount of dried chaga.

-2. Pour the collection with 2 cups of water, boil for 5 minutes.
+2. Pour the collection with 2 glasses of water, boil for 5 minutes.

-3. Strain the decoction and take 3 times a day for 2 tsp. half an hour before meals.
+3. Strain the broth and take 3 times a day, 2 tsp. half an hour before meals.

 In addition to decoctions, there are recipes and ways to infuse chaga.
-The preparation of these funds is a little easier than decoctions.
-Before using these home remedies, you should consult your doctor, because the use of the plant with some medicines will not bring benefits, but only harm.
+Preparing these remedies is a little easier than decoctions.
+Before using these home remedies, you should consult your doctor, because using the plant with some medications will not bring benefit, but only harm.
 Below are ways to prepare chaga infusion:

-1. Prepare 5 cups of boiled warm (not hot) water.
-Pour 1 cup of chopped mushroom over them.
-Leave the product to infuse for 1 day, then drain the liquid, squeeze the crushed chaga through cheesecloth.
+1. Prepare 5 glasses of boiled warm (not hot) water.
+Pour them over 1 cup of chopped mushroom.
+Leave the product to infuse for 1 day, then drain the liquid and squeeze the crushed chaga through cheesecloth.
 The infusion should be drunk half an hour before meals, 0.5 cups 6 times a day.

 2. The beneficial properties of this infusion are aimed at reducing gum bleeding.
-You need to mix 1 tsp. chagi and chamomile, pour boiling water and cover for 4 hours, then strain.
+You need to mix 1 tsp. chaga and chamomile, pour boiling water and cover with a lid for 4 hours, then strain.
 Rinse throughout the week.

-According to the observations of people who live in an area where they regularly use the beneficial properties of a birch fungus, the occurrence of malignant tumors is rare.
-Chaga against cancer has been used for a long time, sometimes even as an independent remedy.
-In modern medicine, in oncology, the fungus is used as an auxiliary medicinal component.
-Chaga has been recognized by scientific clinical medicine as a real tool in the fight against cancer.
+According to observations of people who live in areas where they regularly use the beneficial properties of birch mushroom, cases of malignant formations are rare.
+Chaga has been used against cancer for a long time, sometimes even as an independent remedy.
+In modern medicine for oncology, the mushroom is used as an auxiliary medicinal component.
+Chaga has been recognized by scientific clinical medicine as a real remedy for fighting cancer.

-Medicines based on birch fungus have a wide spectrum in the treatment of oncological pathologies.
-Another plus of this tool is the absence of toxicity and pronounced side effects.
-It is extremely rare that patients develop allergic reactions to the fungus.
-The use of the drug is strictly regulated by the attending physician.
+Medicines based on birch fungus have a wide range in the treatment of oncological pathologies.
+Another advantage of this product is the absence of toxicity and significant side effects.
+It is extremely rare for patients to experience allergic reactions to the fungus.
+The use of the medication is strictly regulated by the attending physician.

 For weight loss

-The beneficial properties of the fungus have a wide range, so the funds began to be used to get the best result in weight loss.
-The recipe for preparation is based on the preservation of all minerals in the infusion or tea. vitamins, amino acids.
-Means from birch fungus help to normalize metabolism and improve metabolism.
-Chaga recipe for weight loss:
+The beneficial properties of the mushroom have a wide range, so the products began to be used to obtain better results in weight loss.
+The cooking recipe is based on preserving all minerals in the infusion or tea. vitamins, amino acids.
+Products from birch mushroom help normalize metabolism and improve metabolism.
+Recipe for making chaga for weight loss:

 1. Pour 20 g of mushroom into a glass of water at a temperature of 50 degrees Celsius.

-3. Pour a small ball of propolis with this composition.
+3. Pour this mixture into a small ball of propolis.

 4. Drink this remedy every morning on an empty stomach.